Little Lakes Valley Trail Chain of Lakes, California, USA

 - Rainbow Trout

-Best hotels and vacation rentals at Little Lakes Valley Trail Chain of Lakes
+Find Places to Stay at Little Lakes Valley Trail Chain of Lakes

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Little Lakes Valley Trail Chain of Lakes statistics & helpful links
+Little Lakes Valley Trail Chain of Lakes Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed